Mauriekathan/Subreddit_comparison_NLP/README.md

 ### Baking
 The baking subreddit has 218K Subscribers.
-When I was pulling from the pushshift API I was never able to pull more than 10,000 post no matter how many times I queried it, which leads me to believe that the subreddit has approximently that many posts.
-The submissions are mostly a title and picture and with more indepth discussion in the comments.
+When I was pulling from the Pushshift API I was never able to pull more than 10,000 post no matter how many times I queried it, which leads me to believe that the subreddit has approximately that many posts.
+The submissions are mostly a title and picture and with more in-depth discussion in the comments.
 I used 9,698 submissions, the submission data is both the title of the post and the photo or text of the post.
-I also gathered 9,496 comments
+I also gathered 9,496 comments.

 ### Cooking
 The baking subreddit has 1.039M Subscribers.
 I was able to pull more than 100k posts and I suspect that there are even more posts than that.
 This is a more active subreddit then the baking subreddit.
 In order to create a better classification model I choose to undersample the cooking subreddit.
 I pulled 24,472 submission posts and 24,448 comments.